Below you can find a complete list of types of animals in Ireland. We currently track 233 animals in the country and add more every day!

 Zoos in Ireland

 - Dublin Zoo – The Dublin Zoo was founded in 1831 by a group of private physicists and anatomists.
 The London Zoo was the main donator of original species.
 Now, the zoo features over 600 animals of different species, all in enclosures resembling natural habitats.
 Animals reside in social groups and are capable of breeding and reproducing on their own.
-The Dublin Zoo is a registered charity and partners with zoos around the world with the goal of furthering conservation efforts.
-Animal species include elephants, wolves, colourful birds, sloths, and many others.
+The Dublin Zoo is a registered charity and partners with zoos around the world to further conservation efforts.
+Animal species include elephants, wolves, colorful birds, sloths, and many others.

-Both zoos mentioned provide an incredible way to spend time in while in the country learning about animals and worldwide conservation work.
+Both zoos mentioned providing an incredible way to spend time while in the country learning about animals and worldwide conservation work.
 Other aquariums and wildlife parks are available to visit, as well.

 The Flag of Ireland